Approaching product photography for your handmade skin care business for the first time…or…FINALLY admitting that you need help in this area?

 Most handmade businesses are in charge of their own online marketing (i.e. social media content, Pinterest pins, email campaigns, etc).

-If this quick ‘pros and cons’ list has you excited to D.I.Y., keep reading for 7 product photography tips to make your handmade skin care business stand out!
+If this quick ‘pros and cons’ list has you excited to D.I.Y., keep scrolling for 7 product photography tips to make your handmade skin care business stand out!

 Tip #1: Do Your Target Market Research First